cypress-io/cypress-documentation/content/api/commands/intercept.md

 ### Cypress.minimatch

-Under the hood, Cypress uses the [minimatch](/api/utilities/minimatch) library with the `{ matchBase: true}` option applied for glob matching and provides access to it via the `Cypress` global.
+Under the hood, Cypress uses the [minimatch](/api/utilities/minimatch) library with the `{ matchBase: true }` option applied for glob matching and provides access to it via the `Cypress` global.
 This enables you to test your pattern in your spec or in Test Runner browser console.